xiewu/atuinsh-desktop/dev/docs/EXECUTION_SYSTEM.md

 - **Persistent during runtime**: State survives document updates and context rebuilds
 - **Accessible on frontend**: Blocks can use `useBlockState(block_id)` to access and react to state changes

-**Example use case**: A dropdown block could use state to track the currently selected option in the UI, which doesn't need to be persisted or affect other blocks.

 ## Core Components

 ### BlockBehavior Trait